campanam/RatesTools/README.md

 Renaming the files to `LION1R1_001.fastq.gz` and `LION1R2_001.fastq.gz` will match these reads with the cleaner name `LION1`.

 ### Platform-Specific Configuration
 Given the wide-variety of computing architectures and operating systems, we cannot provide specific optimized configurations for your computing system.
 The `nextflow.config` file includes an example of a 'standard' [configuration profile](https://www.nextflow.io/docs/latest/config.html#config-profiles) for a local installation using modulefiles and a 'conda' configuration that installs all dependencies using Conda.
-Example configuration profiles for the analyses described in [Armstrong & Campana 2022](https://doi.org/10.1101/2022.07.18.500472) are provided in the [figshare repository](https://dx.doi.org/10.25573/data.20250288).
+Example configuration profiles for the analyses described in [Armstrong & Campana 2022](https://doi.org/10.1101/2022.07.18.500472) are provided in the [Figshare repository](https://dx.doi.org/10.25573/data.20250288).
 Please consult your computing staff to optimize the profile settings for your hardware.
 We recommend storing configuration profiles in a system-wide central location for access by all users.

 ## Running the Pipeline
 Enter `nextflow run campanam/RatesTools -r <version> -c <config_file>` to run the pipeline, where `version` is the installed RatesTools release.
 Append `-resume` to restart a previous run or `-bg` to run RatesTools in the background.
 If you developed platform-specific configuration profiles, you can specify this using the `-profile <PROFILE>` option.
 See the Nextflow documentation for details.
 Final data are written to the specified output directory and its subdirectories.